Sightseeing Spots

 Yamabuki no Sato Historical Park

-Yamabuki no Sato is associated with Ota Doshan, a famous Japanese poet.
-In spring, about 2500 golden Kerria japonica, commonly known as Japanese rose, swaying in the spring breeze match the water mill hut, creating a tasteful atmosphere.
+Yamabuki no Sato is associated with Ota Dokan, who was also famous for writing Japanese waka poetry.
+In the spring, about 2,500 Japanese rose trees sway in the breeze and match with the water mill hut to create an elegant atmosphere.

-This dairy farm lets their visitors experience farm life as well as try out freshly made gelato ice cream and yogurt.
-In addition to dairy cows, the farm is home to a variety of animals, including chickens, Japanese bantam, mini pigs, rabbits, guinea pigs, and more.
+This dairy farm allows visitors to experience farm life and enjoy freshly made gelato ice cream and yogurt.
+In addition to dairy cows, the farm is home to a variety of animals, including chickens, Japanese Bantam (ornamental chickens), mini pigs, rabbits, guinea pigs, and more.
 Kids can also play with toy cars and tricycles donated to the farm by locals.
 Enjoy the view of the Arakawa River and its surrounding nature while tasting some of the best fresh gelato ice cream you've ever had.
-Enoboku, a miniature version of Hokkaido, hidden in the beautiful Ageo!
+Enoboku, a miniature Hokkaido, hidden in the beautiful Ageo!

 Doukan Omotenashi Plaza